musetronstar/tagd/httagd/architecture.md

    and parser.
 TAGL driver calls the corresponding `tagl_callback` command method (`cmd_get`, `cmd_put`, or `cmd_del`) when finished.
 * `tagl_callback`:
-  * creates a session object to keep track of the tagspace, server, request, response, and context instances.
+  * creates a session object to keep track of the tagdb, server, request, response, and context instances.
-  * calls get, put, or del method on tagspace, passing it the object parsed from the tagdurl.
+  * calls get, put, or del method on tagdb, passing it the object parsed from the tagdurl.
   * gets the view corresponding to the view `v=view_name` query parameter.
 The view returned is comprised of a handler and a template.